 What To Expect

-We provide robes, sarong wraps and towels for a $1 each rental, these items are included in our Private Infrared Sauna rates.
-Outdoor and indoor showers available.
-Indoor shower is an additional $5 per person for sauna clients.
+We provide robes, sarong wraps and towels for a $1 each rental.
 Children 12 and older are welcome with an adult.
-Our Saunas are open 9am to 8:30pm everyday, the last time to start a full one hour session is at 7:30pm.
-We recommend calling before coming in to confirm availability, first come, first served.
-We do not make appointments for communal sauna sessions.
-Appointments are available for the private infrared saunas.
+Our Saunas are open 1pm to 6:30pm everyday, the last time to start a full one hour session is at 5:30pm.

 Infrared saunas increase the body’s core temperature thus resulting in a much deeper, more detoxifying sweat from the cellular level of the skin where many toxins are housed.
 Conventional hot rock/steam heat saunas heat the air with steam, which can be too hot to some people.
 If you prefer a more intense heat, we recommend using our steam sauna.
 An infrared sauna uses soothing dry infrared heat that is well ventilated and extremely comfortable and relaxing.
 Infrared heat therapy has also been proven to assist with weight loss, pain relief, improved circulation and skin rejuvenation.